tdsmith/aRrgh/README.md

 * If we leave `<row>` empty and specify `<col>`, we are essentially saying "give me _all_ of the rows for the given `<col>`s."
 Eg: `x[, c(1,2)]` gives columns 1 and 2 of `x`.
 Vice-versa for leaving `<col>` empty.
 * We can pass in boolean vectors.
 In these situations it is helpful to internally translate `[` to the 'such that' operator.
 Eg: `x[ x[,1] > 4, ]` means "give me all the rows such that the entry in the first column is greater than 4 (and from those rows, get all the columns)".
 * R will down-convert any element subsetted in this way to a 1-dimensional vector.
 Be very careful.
-Prevent it with the `drop=FALSE` argument:
+Prevent it with the `drop=FALSE` argument.

+See:

     > dat <- matrix(1:4, nrow=2, ncol=2)
     > typeof(dat)